 \subsubsection{Training details}

+Table \ref{tab:toy_model_details} summarizes the encoder and decoder architectures used in this experiment.
+The \textit{output size} column in the table uses channels-first notation.
+The SOM-VAE and DESOM models were found to benefit from a convolutional part of the encoder that did not fully reduce the temporal dimension to size 1.
+As such, the last convolutional layer of the SOM-CPC encoder was changed for a fully connected layer preceded by a flattening operation for the autoencoder-based models.
+The SOM-CPC and CPC model are run without an AR module, to make the fairest comparison to the SOM-VAE(prob) and DESOM models, which also do not incorporate such a component.

-For the SOM-CPC model, $P=3$ future predictions (i.e. positive samples) were used, and $N = 3$ negative samples were drawn for each positive sample.
+For SOM-CPC, $P=3$ future predictions (i.e. positive samples) were used, and $N = 3$ negative samples were drawn for each positive sample.
 The latter were drawn randomly from the entire training set.
+The standard deviation of the Gaussian neighbourhood kernel was exponentially decayed until $\sigma^{(n_{\text{max}})} = 2$.
+Choosing a lower value at the end of training induced instable optimization behaviour.

-We used the Adam optimizer \cite{kingma2014adam}, with a learning rate of 0.001 and a batch size of 128.
+All models (including the benchmarks) were trained using the Adam optimizer \citep{kingma2014adam}, with a learning rate of 0.001 and a batch size of 128.
 Each model was trained for maximally 1000 epochs.
-The best model was selected based on the lowest task loss, being $\mathcal{L}_{\text{recon}}$ for SOM-VAE and DESOM and $\mathcal{L}_{\text{InfoNCE}}$ for SOM-CPC, on the validation set.
+The best model was selected based on the lowest task loss on the validation set, being $\mathcal{L}_{\text{recon}}$ for SOM-VAE and DESOM and $\mathcal{L}_{\text{InfoNCE}}$ for SOM-CPC and CPC.
 We did not use the full training objective $\mathcal{L}_{\text{deep-SOM}}$ as model selection criterion, as both the commitment and SOM loss showed to be low initially (possibly due to low values of the random initialization of the model), while both increased and reached a steady-state later in training.
-The (non-activated) linear classifier on the CPC embeddings was trained until convergence, which happened after 550 epochs.
+The linear classifier and the disjointly-trained SOM on the CPC embeddings were trained until convergence, for maximally 1000 epochs.

-The value of $\sigma^{(n_{\text{max}})}$ for the Gaussian neighbourhood kernel was set to $2$.
-Choosing a lower value at the end of training induced instable optimization behavior for this synthethic case.